badKAPAV/VideoZ/README.md

-# video_uploader
+# VideoZ

-A new Flutter project.
+A short video uploading social media platform made using Flutter and Firebase.
+For advanced state management, GetX has been used.

 ## Getting Started